kitsonk/homepage/posts/fresh-2-deploy-ea/index.md

 ```

 ### Dealing with `<Head>` removal

+> [!NOTE]
+> In the beta release of Fresh 2, the `<Head>` component was restored and I reverted back to it, as it is really a much
+> cleaner abstraction than having to deal with what is described below.

 This by far was the most disruptive change for me.
 I had specifically invested in creating a component to ensure that
 the meta information for my blog effectively supported social media unfurling.
 The argument put forward by the team is